ocaml-bench/sandmark/README.md

     Add an entry for your benchmark run to the appropriate config file;
     `run_config.json` for sequential benchmarks and
     `multicore_parallel_run_config.json` for parallel benchmarks.

+    If you want the benchmark to be run nightly, make sure it has the `macro_bench` tag.
+Additionally if you want to be able to correctly visualize the results of the benchmark, it should follow a few conventions:
+    1. Its name should be `foo` for the serial version and `foo_multicore` for the parallel version (a parallel version running on a single core is still `_multicore`)
+    2. The first argument in `params` should be the number of domains, followed possibly by other parameters.
+If that is not feasible, add a `short_name` field with the format `<num_domains>_<other_arg>` with an `_` separating the number of domains and other arguments.

 ### Config files